Warren Zevon: Personal crisis and first comeback

-During this time, Zevon collaborated with Bill Berry, Peter Buck and Mike Mills (of R.E.M.), and backup vocalist Bryan Cook to form a minor project called Hindu Love Gods.
-The group released the non-charting single "Narrator" for IRS Records in 1984, then went into abeyance for several years.

-Berry, Buck and Mills served as the core of Zevon's next studio band when he re-emerged in 1987 by signing with Virgin Records and recording the album Sentimental Hygiene.
-The release, hailed as his best since Excitable Boy, featured a thicker rock sound and taut, often humorous songs like "Detox Mansion", "Bad Karma" (which featured R.E.M. lead singer Michael Stipe on backup vocals), and "Reconsider Me".
-Included were contributions from Neil Young, Bob Dylan, Flea, Brian Setzer, and George Clinton, as well as Berry, Buck, and Mills.
+Bill Berry, Peter Buck and Mike Mills of R.E.M. were the core of Zevon's next studio band when he re-emerged in 1987 by signing with Virgin Records and recording the album Sentimental Hygiene.
+The release, hailed as his best since Excitable Boy, featured a thicker rock sound and taut, often humorous songs like "Detox Mansion", "Bad Karma" (featuring R.E.M. lead singer Michael Stipe on backup vocals) and "Reconsider Me".
+Included were contributions from Neil Young, Bob Dylan, Flea, Brian Setzer and George Clinton, as well as Berry, Buck and Mills.
 Also on hand were Zevon's longtime collaborators Jorge Calderón and Waddy Wachtel.

-During the Sentimental Hygiene sessions, Zevon also participated in an all-night jam session with Berry, Buck and Mills, as they worked their way through rock and blues numbers by the likes of Bo Diddley, Muddy Waters, Robert Johnson and Prince.
-Though the sessions were not initially intended for release, they eventually saw the light of day as a Hindu Love Gods album.
+On the last day of the Sentimental Hygiene sessions, Zevon also participated in an all-night jam session with Berry, Buck, and Mills and backup vocalist Bryan Cook as they worked their way through rock and blues numbers by artists including Bo Diddley, Muddy Waters, Robert Johnson and Prince.
+Though the sessions were not initially intended for release, they eventually were as Hindu Love Gods' sole album.
+The group had previously released the non-charting single "Gonna Have a Good Time Tonight"/"Narrator" for IRS Records in 1986.

 The immediate follow-up to Sentimental Hygiene was 1989's Transverse City, a futuristic concept album inspired by Zevon's interest in the work of cyberpunk science fiction author William Gibson.
 It featured guests including Little Feat drummer Richie Hayward, Jefferson Airplane and Hot Tuna bassist Jack Casady, noted jazz keyboardist Chick Corea and various guitarists, including Wachtel, David Lindley, Jerry Garcia, Jorma Kaukonen, David Gilmour and Neil Young.
 Key tracks include the title song, "Splendid Isolation", "Run Straight Down" (which had a promotional video that featured Zevon singing in a factory while Gilmour played guitar solos), and "They Moved the Moon" (one of Zevon's eerier ballads).